Pine Mountain Settlement School

 Series 16: Special and Annual Events

-Using a script written by founder Ethel de Long in the second decade of the twentieth century and costumed in mountain homespun and decorated with boughs of hemlock and pine from the nearby mountain, the solemn play is a simple and direct telling of the birth of Christ punctuated by Christmas carols and ballads.
+Using a script written by founder Ethel de Long in the second decade of the twentieth century, costumed in mountain homespun and decorated with boughs of hemlock and pine from the nearby mountain, the solemn NATIVITY PLAY is a simple and direct telling of the birth of Christ punctuated by Christmas carols and ballads.
 Within the setting of the small Chapel, the event is intimate and quietly inspirational.

 The accounts of Christmas celebrations were recorded by many staff, students, the Pine Cone and Conifer newsletters, and other sources, now found in the School archive.
 For example, a published account by Katherine B. Wright, “Glimpses of a Pine Mountain Christmas, 1921” is one of the more descriptive early accounts, but, then, most staff narratives describe the season in detail.
 Many narratives like to contrast the ceremonial nature of the events on campus with the more informal activity in the surrounding community.